369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 ## Applying KNN to the MNist Dataset

-Let's test k nearest neighbors using the famous MNist handwritten digests dataset.
+Let's test k nearest neighbors using the famous MNist handwritten digits dataset.
-We can import import this from sklearn .
+We can import this from sklearn.
 The data set containes 1,797 greyscale 8x8 images representing the digits from 0-9

 Here is an example from the dataset